jaracil/pubsub-c/README.md

 In addition, some topics in the pubsub expect the publisher to provide a pubsub response topic to publish a response.
 For example, a component can publish to topic to the temperature component using  `<instance_name>.cmd.get.cfg`, witch packs the configuration and publishes the result in the response topic the caller provided.
 The response can be flagged as an error too if something failed.

-## Types of data
+## Data types

-The types of data that can be published and received through the pubsub are:
+Data types that can be published and received through the pubsub are:

 * integer
 * double